Jerakin/colors.py/README.md

 > [!IMPORTANT]
 > Version 1.0.0 changes supported version too >=3.7

-_These changes are still not in the main repo_
+_These changes are still not in the upstream repo_
 * Test suite
 * Fully type hinted
 * [#9](https://github.com/mattrobenolt/colors.py/pull/9) Support for Python 3
 * [#10](https://github.com/mattrobenolt/colors.py/pull/10) RGBColor is strictly 24bit (rounds the rgb input)
-* Added RGBFloatColor that represent colors in a 0.0 - 1.0 range
+* Added RGBFloatColor that represent colors in a 0.0 - 1.0 range (however, it doesn't enforce it to be clamped)
+* Separation between arithmetics and blend modes.
+Operators returns non-clamped RGBFloatColor.
+Blend mode returns the same color type as the caller.

 # colors.py
 Convert colors between rgb, hsv, and hex, perform arithmetic, blend modes, and generate random colors within boundaries